gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 		- A less embedded approach would be to provide the translation services with a larger body of text and then extract only the parts that are required.
 		- Also with Moses a bag-of-words approach could be used for it to return potential, instead of exact, translations.
 Each of these words can be assigned an associated weight, which serves to signal the most likely translation to the document retriever or the indexer.
 The weights can be further tuned with a knowledge or corpus-based approach.
 		- Inter-lingual nets coupled with good word-sense predictors, could be considered as well.
 - Embedding the cross-language aspects into the inner workings of recommender systems.
 For this our query definition has to be extended so it includes any additional data that the recommender system might use needing translation.
 The matching itself can be performed in any way the recommender system does, and finally the merging can be adapted to suit the existing system.
+Of particular interest would be supporting translation of citation-related information (such as citation context), for this might enable the research paper recommender system to produce better cross-language recommendations.
 This could be a fruitful area of research.

 - Finally, with a basis on our work and the large amount of technologies available, aditional cross-language services could be further built for users, such as cross-languge query suggestions,  providing multi-lingual explanations for the cross-language recommendations, etc.